Planning and Building Services

 The Planning Department was established under the authority granted to the City Administrator under Chapter 2 of the Bellflower Municipal Code.

 The City contains 6.14 square miles.
 Of the City's area, 67 percent (2,050 acres) is zoned for residential uses, 13 percent (403 acres) is zoned for commercial uses, and 4 percent (110 acres) is zoned for light industrial uses.
 In this predominantly residential city, there are currently 25,073 housing units occupied by a population of 76,616 persons (2010 US Census).
 The City's important location within seventeen (17) miles of Downtown Los Angeles, and within close range of Los Angeles International Airport (LAX) and the ports of Los Angeles and Long Beach, calls for the demolition and improvement of buildings due to age or obsolescence.
-Rehabilitation or replacement must be effected to reduce possible blighting influences, and encourage new development.
+Rehabilitation or replacement must be affected to reduce possible blighting influences and encourage new development.
 The City's General Plan, Zoning Code, and other development policies must be reviewed and revised periodically to facilitate the continual process of eliminating deterioration, recycling underutilized land uses, and promoting high quality development.